lukaemon/seed/README.md

 By using Discord chatbot as testbed, we can explore ways to build and disseminate useful and trustworthy AI.

 ## `seed` library
 The goal is building a modularized AI as starting point.
 Fairly advanced AI may not need human designed modularization.
-The setup is for fast and cheap failures to facilitate fast learning.
+The setup is for fast and cheap failures to facilitate effective learning.

 Learnings from paper reproduction and project would trickle back to the `seed` library.

 ## Discord bot
 ### Setup